pauubach/languagewire/README.md

 ## Design

-- Instead of having a source and target language selects visible, I chose to have them in a box and not call the server as selects are changed to avoid unneeded server requests.
+- Instead of having a source and target language selects visible, I decided to have them in a box and not call the server as selects are changed to avoid unneeded server requests.
+Call is done when _Apply_ button is clicked.
 - There's also a button to swap languages.
+Again, there are no API calls until _Apply_ is clicked.
 - Selects have the language flag, and it's possible to filter writing part of the language name or tag.
 (Well, it doesn't make sense as there are only 3 languages, but I wanted to play with the idea).
 - Key navigation could have been a great improvement, in order to select a language with the keyboard, but it was a bit too much for this exercise.
 - The app is responsive (mobile first) and dark mode has been taken into consideration.